SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-tour.md

 Then describe what you need.
 Let me walk you through it...

-SIMULATE creation flow:

-OUTPUT:
+───────────────────────────────────────────────────────────────

 Creating new task...

-Describe the task in 1-2 sentences:
+Describe the task in 1-2 sentences, or:

-PROMPT: (User can type anything or press Enter for example)

-IF user provides input: USE their input
+1. Use example task
+2. Skip this step
+3. Go back
+4. Exit tour

+Enter description or number:

+PARSE INPUT:
-ELSE: USE example "Schedule walkthrough with building manager to review office layout"
+  IF "1" or "example": USE "Schedule walkthrough with building manager to review office layout" IF "2": SKIP to Step 4
+  IF "3": GO BACK to Step 2
+  IF "4": EXIT tour
+  ELSE: USE input as task description

 OUTPUT:
 ───────────────────────────────────────────────────────────────